qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins/plugins.rst

 This file is required by Python's import system.
 Also, QGIS requires that this file contains a :func:`classFactory()` function, which is called when the plugin gets loaded into QGIS.
-It receives a reference to the instance of :class:`QgisInterface` and must return an object of your plugin's class from the :file:`mainplugin.py` --- in our case it's called ``TestPlugin`` (see below).
+It receives a reference to the instance of :class:`QgisInterface <qgis.gui.QgisInterface>` and must return an object of your plugin's class from the :file:`mainplugin.py` --- in our case it's called ``TestPlugin`` (see below).
 This is how :file:`__init__.py` should look like